How to watch the 2017 NRL Grand Final online

 Kicking off at 7:15PM AEDT on Sunday 1 October, the 2017 NRL Grand Final will be hosted at ANZ Stadium in Sydney and broadcast live on Channel Nine.
 If neither of these two options grab you, though, there are plenty of alternatives for watching the NRL Grand Final online.

-Watch the 2017 NRL Grand Final with Foxtel Now with a two-week free trial from Foxtel Now
+Watch the 2017 NRL Grand Final with Foxtel Now from Foxtel Now

 Will the Melbourne Storm or the Nth Queensland Cowboys take home the trophy in this year's Grand Final?
-Watch and find out with Foxtel Now's two-week free trial offer.View details
+Watch and find out with Foxtel Now today.View details

 If you've got a traditional Foxtel subscription, you can download the Foxtel Go app to your computer or mobile device and watch the game there.
 If you've signed up for Foxtel's online-only streaming service Foxtel Now, you'll need to download the Foxtel Now or Foxtel Play app (the name will differ depending on your particular device) to stream the final.